 There is so much you can do with the freedom of RV life that I can’t even begin to express it all.
 Maybe it’s akin to what the first settlers felt when they journeyed across the oceans (but without all the disease and hardship – hopefully).
 Being location independent will open up so many new worlds for us – places to sell our wares, side hustles we never even considered, photo ops, inspiration, and more.
 Maybe I’m just being idealistic, but I really can’t wait.

 I’ve yet to do an entire cost-comparison between RV life and the traditional stable life, but I know that there are ways to make the RV life super cheap.
 You can buy a cheapy travel trailer for less than 10K, and a used pickup truck to haul it for only a little more money.
-Then, you can overnight in Walmart, Cracker Barrel, and Truck Stop parking lots for free.
+If you want to be super frugal about it, you can even chose van life for way cheaper.
+With either of those options, you can overnight in Walmart, Cracker Barrel, and Truck Stop parking lots for free.
 You can even boondock for multiple days on Federal Lands for free!

 I’d personally rather use campgrounds for the majority of the time, especially for the electric and water hookups.
 But those only run about twenty bucks a day at the high end, which is $600 bucks a month.
 That’s cheaper than rent in a lot of places, and you don’t have to pay for a security deposit, utilities, or worry about breaking a lease!

 In my opinion, the positives far outweigh the negatives.
 Hell, I’d argue that having the freedom to explore the world would outweigh the negatives even if it wasn’t more cost effective!
 But I have to admit, there’s a surreal aspect to the idea of life on the road.
 Tons of people imagine it, but few actually do it – because the reality may never be as epic as you imagine.
 There’s only one way to find out though, right?
 And that’s to take the plunge and do it.
 Who’s with me?